New England Art

 Collect your car from downtown Boston and head northwards towards the coast of Maine.
 On the way, you might like to stop just north of Boston in Salem to explore the Peabody Essex Museum which exhibits the connections between art, architecture and culture.
 Salem is also known for the Witch Trials of 1692

 Start your day in the Portland Museum of Art which houses an impressive collection of over 17,000 fine and decorative works of art dating from the 18th century to the present.
 The collection includes paintings, sculpture, prints, photography, glass and ceramics, furniture, and much more.
-Works by artists such as Frederic Edwin Church, Marsden Hartley, Winslow Homer, Rockwell Kent, Louise Nevelson, John Singer Sargent, Andrew Wyeth, and Marguerite Zorach as well as some of the European Impressionists.
+You will find works by artists such as Frederic Edwin Church, Marsden Hartley, Winslow Homer, Rockwell Kent, Louise Nevelson, John Singer Sargent, Andrew Wyeth, and Marguerite Zorach as well as some of the European Impressionists.

 Today you will have to retrace your footsteps as far as Portland before heading into the delightful New Hampshire countryside.

-Overnight near Hanover.
-(NB you might want to add a night here to explore the White Mountains of New Hampshire)
+Stay overnight near Hanover.
+(You might want to add a night here to explore the White Mountains of New Hampshire)

 Woodstock to Burlington